fawind/workspaces/README.md

 ## Usage

-Install by running `go get github.com/fawind/workspaces`.
+Install by running `go install github.com/fawind/workspaces@latest`.

 **Commands:**
 * `workspaces dir`: Print the local directory of the selected repository.
 Clones the repo first if it does not exist locally yet.